 There is not a lot to disagree with in what my right hon.
 Friend says.
 The European Union has very much pledged all the support that is needed, and that includes the rapid border intervention team.
 We are committed to providing at the root source of the problem, and let us not forget what the root cause of the problem is: the Syrian regime and the Russian forces, in particular their actions in Idlib.
 Last week, we announced a new package—a further £89 million in humanitarian aid—to help save lives and protect those Syrians who are at an increasing risk of violence in Idlib.

-I commend the Minister on his statement as far as it went.
+I commend the Minister for his statement as far as it went.
 It is right that we were focusing on the talks in Brussels with President Erdoğan and the EU Ministers.
 It is a matter of great sadness to me that the UK was not in that room and was not in those talks.
 Can the Minister assure us that the UK will continue to act in concert with the international community?
 I likewise pay tribute to the Turkish Government for the major humanitarian efforts they have undertaken to date.
 The UK is in a position to influence the Turkish Government on this.
 As a NATO ally and as a major donor, we are in a position to make a difference.

 To pick up on the point we have heard already about unaccompanied minors, the organisation Safe Passage estimates that there are 1,800 unaccompanied children right now on the Greek islands, and the international community has pledged, as we have heard, to look after them.
 But the UK is in a position to act right now.
-Can the Minister again give us some information about how many children in the UK will take?
+Can the Minister again give us some information about how many children the UK will take in?

 What I can tell the hon.
 Gentleman is that we are pushing for a more co-ordinated global management of migration that promotes greater responsibility at source.
 As I mentioned in one of my earlier responses, in the new UK resettlement scheme, we are aiming to settle in the region of 5,000 of the world’s most vulnerable refugees.
 Previously, we have helped more than 22,800 refugees: our initial target was 20,000.
 The vast majority, as he will know, were Syrian refugees, and clearly, if they are the most vulnerable, that is likely to include high numbers of children.

 A lasting political settlement in Syria is key to addressing this tragic issue, but meanwhile there are so many people who are stranded and struggling in Greece and on Greek islands.
 I welcome the Government’s commitment to look at more ways to help those migrants in the situation they find themselves in.
-Meanwhile, there are a lot of aid agencies and local agencies who are working—in my constituency, Hope and Aid Direct volunteers are going to the Greek islands to help people there.
+Meanwhile, there are a lot of aid agencies and local agencies that are working—in my constituency, Hope and Aid Direct volunteers are going to the Greek islands to help people there.
 Will my hon.
 Friend join me in commending the wishes of so many people to help out during this time of need?

 Absolutely.
 NGOs, volunteers and support organisations are crucial in helping those who are in difficulty in the camps.
 We continue to be focused on supporting the Government’s responses in the region, and I join my hon.
 Friend in commending all those organisations that are putting the work in.